JonTheNiceGuy/ovpn-manager/README.md

 * **Admin Dashboard:** A protected `/admin/status` page for authorized users to view and filter a complete history of issued tokens.
 * **CLI and Browser Flows:** Supports both a fully automated CLI client and a user-friendly, browser-based download flow.
 * **Automated Deployments:** Includes a comprehensive Helm chart for easy, configurable, and repeatable deployments, including automated database migrations via Helm Hooks.
 * **Test Suite:** A thorough `pytest` suite provides high confidence in the application's functionality, security, and robustness.
+Please see later in this file for the recognised testing exclusions.

 ## Technology Stack